Jeremy Pena Player Props: Astros vs. Nationals

 - Pena leads Houston in slugging percentage (.427) thanks to 25 extra-base hits.

-- He has homered in 12.9% of his games this season, and 3% of his chances at the plate.
+- He has hit a home run in eight games this season (12.9%), leaving the park in 3% of his plate appearances.

-- Pena has had an RBI in 18 games this year (29.0%), including seven multi-RBI outings (11.3%).
+- Pena has driven in a run in 18 games this year (29.0%), including seven games with more than one RBI (11.3%).
 He has also driven in three or more of his team's runs in one contest.

 - In 46.8% of his games this year, he has scored at least once.
 And he's had six games with multiple runs (9.7%).